 To put it another way, when we see caged and very unhappy-looking mammals, we instantly know it’s because they are being denied their freedom.
 Their natural instinct to run and be free is forbidden.
 Sadly, this is not something we recognize in ourselves.
 All work and little play can and often does cause mental illness.

 This, my friends is not normal, and it’s killing our mental well-being.

 Saddest of all, from my view is that we accept this as the norm.
 Living for our weekends or our days off from shift work; exhausted from it and never really getting the time we need to recuperate.

-Yet, without a thought, it’s more of a priority to have governments subsides childcare, so we can work then demanding they pass legislation that give us a four-day work week.
+Yet, without a thought, it’s more of a priority to have governments subsidize childcare, so we can work, then demanding they pass legislation to give us a four-day work week.
 This would give us the opportunity to raise our children, yet it’s somehow not even on the radar?
 Additionally, for those who don’t have kids, it will give them one more day to be human again.

 So, what does this tell us?
 Well, it says to me that we are so conditioned to be yet another cog in the wheel of capitalism, that we legitimately don’t see the damage this “good life” is having on our mental well-being.
 Nor do we see that being a work horse is impacting our children.